Multibit-Legacy/multibit/src/main/izpack/mac/readme.txt

 Mac readme.txt

-MultiBit 0.5.7beta is a test version of MultiBit that supports encrypted wallets.
-Please try it out cautiously.
+MultiBit 0.5.8beta is a test version of MultiBit that supports encrypted wallets.

-1) It is recommended you keep your encrypted wallets in a separate directory so that you can keep track of them.
+Please make sure all your wallets are backed up.

-2) MultiBit 0.5.7beta opens in 'portable mode'.
-It has its own startup file (multibit.properties) so that it does not open your 'real' MultiBit wallets.
+(It is easiest to do an encrypted export of the private keys).

-3) Let me know if you have any problems.
+Let me know if you have any problems.